1) Class Size

 - Smaller classes mean a higher ratio of adults to children in the classroom and in schools.
 This translates into safer and more secure learning environments, both within individual classrooms and within schools generally.

 Research links smaller class sizes in the early years with a range of more favourable academic and social outcomes later on, including increased graduation rates.

 2) Health and Safety

-Currently, one of the most significant health and safety issues affecting ETFO members concerns workplace violence, workplace harassment and serious student incidents.
-Many school boards fall short of legislative and policy requirements to protect ETFO members.
+In the 2014 and 2019 rounds of bargaining, one of the most significant health and safety issues affecting ETFO members concerned workplace violence, workplace harassment and serious student incidents.
+Many school boards continue to fall short of legislative and policy requirements to protect ETFO members.
 These shortfalls mean that ETFO members are placed in dangerous situations and can be seriously injured at work.
 ETFO’s DECE, ESP and PSP members are particularly vulnerable to the risk of harm from students with a history of violent behaviour due to:

 - The failure of some school boards to provide adequate information about students with a history of violent behaviour through mechanisms like safety plans; and

 - The lack of information, instruction and training about the related workplace violence program related to a student with a history of violent behaviour.

 In the 2019 round of bargaining, ETFO was able to make many gains related to health and safety, including the continuation of the Provincial Working Group for Health and Safety, a half day of health and safety training related to violence and an online violent incident reporting tool, with incident data to be shared with locals.

 Throughout the global COVID-19 Pandemic, gaps in health and safety protections have become visible to members and the public.
 Issues such as overcrowded classrooms that do not allow for physical distancing, lack of personal protective equipment and lack of adequate classroom ventilation have become forefront issues in health and safety.